aguirreSL/fitnessFriendsChallenge/README.md

-# Django Health and Fitness Tracker
+# Fitness Friends Challenge

-Welcome to the **Django Health and Fitness Tracker**, an intuitive and dynamic web application designed to help users monitor and achieve their health and fitness goals.
-Built with Django, this responsive application offers a seamless experience for tracking daily fitness activities, dietary habits, and weight progress.
+Welcome to the **Fitness Friends Challenge**, our intuitive and dynamic web application designed to help users monitor and achieve their health and fitness goals, create challenges with a group of friends and have e healthy competition along the way.
+Built with Django (initially forked from https://github.com/iferco/django-health-tracker), this responsive application offers a seamless experience for tracking daily fitness activities, dietary habits (to be reitroduced later), and weight progress.

 ## Features

-- **Activity Log**: Log and track various physical activities with details such as duration, intensity, and calories burned.
+- **Activity Log**:  Log and track various physical activities with details such as duration, intensity, calories burned, and Training Stress Score (TSS).
-- **Dietary Tracker**: Monitor daily food and water intake, including comprehensive nutritional information.
+- **Dietary Tracker**: Monitor daily food and water intake, including comprehensive nutritional information (this feature is currently commented out but can be enabled as needed).
 - **Weight Tracker**: Record and visualize weight changes over time with dynamic charts.
 - **Fitness Goals**: Set, monitor, and achieve fitness goals, whether it's weight loss, muscle gain, or maintaining a healthy lifestyle.
+- **Challenges and Leaderboards**:  Create and participate in group challenges, view leaderboard rankings, and track progress towards challenge goals.
 - **Responsive Design**: Access the tracker easily on any device, perfect for updates and checks on the go.
 - **User Authentication**: Secure user registration and login, ensuring data privacy and security.